Errec/front-end-interview-answers/README.md

    *Doctype is a required declaration to inform the brower the HTML version used in the page, also required for legacy reasons.*

+* What's the difference between full standards mode, almost standards mode and quirks mode?

+   *It's possible to define through the 'doctype' declaration in wich mode the template engine will operate:*

+      1 - Full standard mode: the behavior described by the current HTML and CSS specifications 2 - Almost standards mode: includes some quirks implementation 3 - Layout emulates nonstandard behavior, its used for legacy

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?